 Financial liabilities are classified as measured at amortised cost or FVTPL.
 A financial liability is classified as at FVTPL if it is classified as held for trading, or it is a derivative or it is designated as such on initial recognition.
-Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in standalone financial statement of profit and loss.
+Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in statement of profit and loss.
 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
-Interest expense and foreign exchange gains and losses are recognised in standalone financial statement of profit and loss.
-Any gain or loss on derecognition is also recognised in standalone financial statement of profit and loss.
+Interest expense and foreign exchange gains and losses are Standalone statement of profit and loss.
+Any gain or loss on derecognition is also recognised in Standalone statement of profit and loss.

 iii.
+Derecognition

-DerecognitionFinancial assets
+Financial assets

-The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.
+The company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.

-If the Company enters into transactions whereby it transfers assets recognised on its standalone financial statement of asset and liabilities, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.
+If the company enters into transactions whereby it transfers assets recognised on its statement of asset and liabilities, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.

-Notes to Special purpose standalone financial statements for the year ended March 31, 2019 (Amount in INR Millions, unless stated otherwise)
+OYO Hospitality Netherlands B.V.
+Notes to Special purpose standalone financial statements for the year ended March 31, 2020 (All amounts are in millions of Indian Rupees, unless stated otherwise)